Find Affordable College Courses

 The average amount in student loans that film majors at SFSU take out while working on their Bachelor's Degree is $19,618.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $245.

-Georgia State University did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Atlanta, Georgia State is a public college with a fairly large student population.
+Georgia State University ranked #7 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+Located in the large city of Atlanta, Georgia State is a public college with a fairly large student population.

 Women make up 57% of the film majors at the school.